-Louise’s research interests lie in tourism, cultural events, art, experience design, visual culture and marketing communications.
-She has published her research in journal articles, book chapters and presented at international conferences.
-Louise is currently Principal Investigator for a collaborative multi-themed research project which is concerned with the visual culture of Edinburgh as a festival city and tourism destination.
-At present she is working on a number of research outputs drawn from strands of this project.
-Louise has previously been involved in research projects as a Co-investigator.
-She also has experience of managing a large scale international project in her earlier role as the Research Assistant attached to the externally funded 'Generation Y in Asia' project (from 2011-2012).
+Louise is the PI and academic project lead for the cross-university UKRI funded Seven Kingdoms of Wester Hailes project, which Edinburgh Napier’s Public Engagement Forum is leading, working with a series of community partners.
+She is also Principal Investigator for a collaborative multi-themed research project which is concerned with the visual culture of Edinburgh as a festival city and tourism destination.
+At present she is working on research outputs drawn from strands of this project.
+She has previously been involved in research projects as a Co-investigator and has experience of managing a large scale international project in her earlier role as the Research Assistant attached to the externally funded 'Generation Y in Asia' project (from 2011-2012).

 In terms of teaching activity and Programme Leadership, Louise is responsible for the MSc International Festival and Event Management programme, which is currently the largest programme within the Postgraduate Tourism subject suite.
 In this role Louise is responsible for managing the programme.
 She has developed two research-informed Postgraduate modules for the programme: Experience Design and Management for Tourism, Hospitality and Events and Contemporary Issues in Festivals and Events.
 She has also designed and currently leads a research-informed Undergraduate module: Festival and Event Design and Delivery; and she contributes research-focused teaching to the Tourism, Society and Visual Culture module at Postgraduate level, amongst other modules.

 As a research supervisor, Louise is an experienced supervisor of PhD projects; and she is responsible for the coordination of MSc dissertations in the Tourism subject area.
 She also contributes regularly to Postgraduate Research modules, with workshops and seminars based around her own research and expertise in research philosophy and methods.